I. General Legal Research Sites

 - Federal Administrative Agency Decisions & Other Actions: Can be searched by agency or by subject.
 Availability of material varies by agency.

-- ProQuest Congressional contains a great deal of federal legislative material, including: the U.S. Code, full text of public laws, Statutes at Large, CFR, Federal Register, CIS Legislative Histories for public laws, committee reports, Bills, Congressional Record, and congressional hearing testimony with various coverage dates.
+- ProQuest Congressional contains a great deal of federal legislative material, including CIS Legislative Histories for public laws, committee reports and congressional documents, bills, the Congressional Record, and congressional hearings.
 NOTE: Remote access is limited to Duke University faculty, students and staff.

 - USA.gov provides one‑stop access to all online U.S. government resources (local, state and federal).
 Includes topical arrangements, a useful A-Z list of government agencies and departments and Spanish translation of several web pages.